NJ Robbery Lawyer

 Finding the answers to questions like these and others will be instrumental in determining your charge, guilt and subsequent sentence.
 This is why it is critical, even if you are innocent, that you protect yourself and your family.
 Facing the prospect of losing 20 years of your life in jail, who you choose to defend you in court may end up being the most important decision you ever make.

-Experience the Difference Frank T. Luciano Makes for His Clients
+Experience the Difference Frank T. Luciano Makes for His Clients in Hackensack Robbery Cases

 When it comes to criminal defense, experience and knowledge are strong predictors of courtroom success.
 Whether you’re looking for a plea deal or for a not guilty verdict, Frank T. Luciano has nearly 40 years of successful experience you can lean on during this difficult time.
 And unlike many other defense attorneys who blindly take case after case and end up overloaded, Mr. Luciano’s selectiveness guarantees his clients his undivided attention and full focus.